 Timeshare maintenance fees are an essential (and inevitable) part of vacation ownership.
-If you’re curious what exactly your timeshare maintenance fees cover, we have the information you’ve been looking for.
-Below we break down the most FAQ’s of timeshare maintenance fees.
+If you’re curious about what exactly your timeshare maintenance fees cover, we have the information you’ve been looking for.
+Below we break down most FAQ’s of timeshare maintenance fees.

 What do maintenance fees cover?

 Timeshare maintenance fees go to several projects at your resort—all that benefit you!
-A few of the most common things timeshare fees cover are: beautification of your resort, aka maintaining the grounds and covering the labor of those who do.
-Upgrades and maintenance to your unit: new appliances and upkeep of existing ones is essential to make sure your unit is ready to welcome when you arrive.
+A few of the most common things timeshare fees cover are beautification of your resort, aka maintaining the grounds and covering the labor of those who do.
+Upgrades and maintenance to your unit: new appliances and upkeep of existing ones are essential to make sure your unit is ready to welcome when you arrive.
 In addition, your dues help keep security up to date.
 Not to mention, you’re allowing the resort to bring new amenities to the resort and maintain the existing ones.
 This includes spas, pools, recreation centers and amusements.

 Did you know maintenance fees are also used by resorts in cases of emergency?
-If your resort experiences structural damage, your maintenance fees that you’ve already paid go to fixing what’s been affected.
+If your resort experiences structural damage, the maintenance fees that you’ve already paid go to fixing what’s been affected.
 This is good news and means owners don’t have to pay any extra out of pocket when inclement weather affects their resort.

 Check out: How to Choose Your Home Resort Like A Pro

 By paying your maintenance fees, you can rest assured that your resort will be ready to welcome you when you arrive!

 You should never stop paying your annual fees on your timeshare.
 If you do, you will default on your ownership and it will affect your credit.
-Timeshare ownership is like owning real estate in a way.
+Timeshare ownership is like owning real estate in away.
 If you were to stop paying on your mortgage for your house, or the HOA to upkeep the neighborhood, your credit will be affected (and that doesn’t look good to the bank!)